mandarsc/NIBNA/README.md

 The results are saved in a csv file saved in `Output` directory where each row indicates the number of top-k coding genes found by this approach.

-2. ### Cancer subtype analysis: Execute the script `nibna_cancer_subtype_script.py` to obtain list of predicted cancer drivers for each cancer subtype.
+### Cancer subtype analysis: Execute the script `nibna_cancer_subtype_script.py` to obtain list of predicted cancer drivers for each cancer subtype.
 ```
 python3 nibna_cancer_subtype_script.py
 ```
-The script will read the subtype-specific datasets and output the following files to the `NIBNA/Output/CancerSubtype/{subtype_name}/` folder.
+The script will read the subtype-specific datasets and output the following files to the `NIBNA/Output/CancerSubtype/{subtype_name}/` folder,
 1. `critical_nodes.csv` contains list of all predicted cancer drivers.
 2. `coding_candidate_drivers_mutations.csv` contains list of predicted coding drivers with mutations.
 3. `coding_candidate_drivers_no_mutations.csv` contains list of predicted coding drivers without mutations.